Barys Kit: Biography

 Kit was born on April 6, 1910, in Saint Petersburg, Russian Empire to the family of an employee at the Post and Telegraph Department of Belarusian origin.
 His true surname is Kita.
 In 1918 Kit's family moved to their native village of Aharodniki, now the town of Karelichy, Grodno Region.
 In 1921 this area became a part of the Second Polish Republic.

+Celebration of an anniversary of the Belarusian Democratic Republic in the Belarusian Gymnasium of Vilnia in 1935.
+At the table in the center is principal Radasłaŭ Astroŭski (wearing glasses), to his left Stanisłau Głakouski, and then Barys Kit.

 After graduation from the Navahrudak Belarusian Lyceum in 1928, Kit entered the physics and mathematics faculty of Vilnius University.
 After graduation in 1933 he worked as a teacher at the Belarusian Gymnasium of Vilnia in Vilnius.
 In 1939 he was appointed its Principal.

+Second World War

 After World War II had begun and the Vilnius Region had been handed over to Lithuania, Kit returned to his native region which had been joined to the Byelorussian SSR.
 He was the Principal of Navahrudak Belarusian High School there and later a superintendent of a large school system district.
 Hundreds of elementary schools and several dozen high schools were opened in the region within a year due to Kit's direct participation.

 Kit worked as a teacher in the village of Lebedzeva near Maladzyechna and later as a director of the Pastavy Teachers College during the Nazi occupation of Belarus.
+Under his leadership, students received not only vocational training but also a broad education in Belarusian history and culture and structured the curriculum according to a college-level program.
+This was kept hidden from the German occupiers, and when they discovered it, Kit narrowly avoided an arrest.
+One of the students of Kit remembers: "The school lacked any political orientation.
+Hitler and his Army were never praised.
+Germans never stepped over the school's threshold.
+Neither were Stalin and Bolshevism criticised.
+Everybody understood that the Nazis must be expelled from our land.
+But in the post-war period, the Soviet authorities severely persecuted the teachers of this type of school.
+Probably because of this, Kit decided to leave Belarus."

-He was suspected of having partisan connections and was arrested by the German SD punitive bodies.
-He spent a month in prison and was saved from execution by his former pupils.
+Kit was suspected of having partisan connections and was arrested by the German SD punitive bodies.
+He spent a month in prison and was saved from execution by his former pupil Kanstantsin Kasiak.
+Kit described in an interview that Kasiak helped a lot of Belarusians to get out of German prisons, but he was hanged after the arrival of the Red Army.